Anshaali06/Comprehensive-RNA-Seq-Analysis-of-Monocyte-Derived-Macrophages-in-Systemic-Sclerosis-SSc-/README.md

 - To generate a gene-level count matrix.
 - To identify Differentially Expressed Genes (DEGs) between Control and MDM samples.
 - To classify DEGs into upregulated and downregulated genes.

+ ## Dataset Information

+The RNA-seq data used in this project were obtained from the NCBI Gene Expression Omnibus (GEO) dataset GSE104174, titled "Changes in macrophage transcriptome associate with systemic sclerosis and mediate GSDMA contribution to disease risk."

+- GEO Accession: GSE104174
+- SRA Accession: SRP118741
+- BioProject: PRJNA411909
+- Organism: Homo sapiens
+- Data type: RNA-seq
 ## Study Comparison

 The RNA-seq analysis compares two experimental conditions: